bdobyns/silver-funicular/rescue-mission/centos/How-To-Centos4-Docker-Base-Image.md

    The hard disk can be small-ish, 8GB or even 4GB is more than enough.
 1. I connected the downloaded ISO as a CD/optical device.
 1. When the VirtualBox boots, at the grub prompt, I type 'linux text' so that I'm doing an install in text mode.
-   1. I use DiskDruid to partition, since this makes things much easier later.
+   1. I use `DiskDruid` to partition, since this makes things much easier later.
-      1. Make /dev/sda1 100mb
+      1. Make `/dev/sda1` 100mb mounted on `boot`
-      1. Make /dev/sda2 the remainder of the free space
+      1. Make `/dev/sda2` the remainder of the free space mounted on `/`
       1. You don't need a swap, although it will warn you.
 1. Most of the settings don't matter (network, selinux, root password).  pick something sensible, so you could actually boot the image if you want or need to.
 1. Unselect every package at the package selection screen (it still installs 500 to 700mb of stuff)